geerlingguy/mcrouter-operator/README.md

 After a few seconds you will see a message like `If you don't see a command prompt, try pressing enter.`.
 Don't press enter, because telnet doesn't display a prompt.
 Instead, enter the below commands:

-In the telnet prompt send below commands
+In the telnet prompt send commands like the following:

 ```
     set mykey 0 0 5
     hello
     get mykey
+    stats
     quit
 ```

-Connect to memcached service using the telnet container and send the `stats` command to see if it gives you output.
+You can also inspect Mcrouter fifos using `mcpiper`, by setting `spec.debug_fifo_root` to `/var/mcrouter/fifos`, then running `mcpiper` inside the mcrouter pod once it's reconfigured: `/usr/local/mcrouter/install/bin/mcpiper`.
+Note that you will not see any output (besides maybe an error message) until requests are sent to mcrouter.

 ### Release Process